commons-app/apps-android-commons/CONTRIBUTING.md

 Thanks for considering to contribute to this project!
-Here are some guidelines for people who want to contribute their code to this software.
+A few guidelines for people who want to contribute their code to this software are documented in this document.
+If you're not sure where to start head on to [this wiki page](https://github.com/commons-app/apps-android-commons/wiki/Volunteers-welcome!).

 ### Make separate commits for logically separate changes.